-Why Is 'Get Out' A Comedy At The Golden Globes?
-Here's What You Should Know
+'Get Out' Was Nominated As A Comedy At The Golden Globes & Here's Why

 It's official.
 One of this year's biggest cinematic success stories, Get Out, is officially a Golden Globe nominee.
 Jordan Peele's innovative socially conscious horror movie picked up some big nods Monday morning, Dec.
 11. Daniel Kaluuya is nominated for Best Performance by an Actor in a Motion Picture, Comedy.
 The film is also also nominated for one the night's most major awards, Best Picture — Comedy or Musical.
 But why is Get Out a comedy at the Golden Globes?